Battle of Uji (1180): Battle

 Ichirai Hōshi, who was behind Jōmyō and frustrated over him blocking the narrow bridge, meaning he could not fight alongside him.
 Ichirai then grabbed him by his neckpiece, vaulting over him, after which he fought bravely until he ultimately fell.
 Jōmyō, seeing Ichirai be killed, then retired from the battle to Byodo-in and went to Nara.

-The fighting across the broken bridge continued for until sunset, until it was littered with dead bodies.
+The fighting across the broken bridge continued until sunset, until it was littered with dead bodies.
 Some fought across to the other side of the bridge and returned with the spoils of who they slew.
 Some, after being wounded, cut themselves open and jumped into the river.
 A retainer of the Taira force, seeing this, said to the commanders "the battle on the bridge is very fierce; we ought to ford the river, but after the rains of this month, neither man nor horse can live in the stream" and suggested they take a large detour to cross to the other side.
-Ashikaga Tadatsuna, who led a contingent of 300 samurai, disagreed with this plan, stating that if they do not confront the enemy force here, the Prince will escape to Nara, and suggested trying to ford this river instead.
+Ashikaga Tadatsuna, who led a contingent of 300 samurai, disagreed with this plan, stating that if they did not confront the enemy force here, the Prince would escape to Nara, and suggested trying to ford this river instead.
 And so, he and his force of samurai, shouting the Ashikaga warcry, crossed the river without losing a single man.
 Tadatsuna was the first warrior on the frontline and following a custom of the period is said to have proclaimed his name and lineage before charging his enemies.
 According to the Azuma Kagami, the 18-year-old Tadatsuna is supposedly remembered as having had the strength of one hundred men, a voice that echoed over 10 li (5 km), and teeth of 1 sun (3.03 cm) long.
 Kagami further stated that "there will be no warrior in future ages like this Tadatsuna."